NielDuysters/algonline/README.md

 - Use of APIs (BinanceAPI, signed requests, REST, Websocket,...).
 - ...

-For each section of the project a folder exists in this repository where I explain the details.
+For each component of the project a folder exists in this repository where I explain the details.

 ## Demovideo
 I made a video demonstrating the project and explaining the code.
 The video has a duration of 24 minutes, use the timestamps below to jump to your area of interest.